Phil MeekinView Profile

-If your business is going through a difficult period of trading due to the loss of a customer or a downturn in demand for your products and services, it can be difficult to know how best to act to ensure your business survives and you don’t end up facing debt issues or insolvency.
+If your business is going through a difficult period of trading due to the loss of customers, or a downturn in demand, it can be a challenge to know how to ensure its survival and help it avoid facing debt issues or insolvency.

-Although it is likely to be challenging, there are a number of things you can do to try to get your business back on track.
-To help you achieve this, we have put together five tips to help you turn your business around if it is going through a challenging time.
+Although it’s unlikely to be easy, there are several things you can do to get your business back on track.
+To help you achieve this, we have put together five tips to help turn your business around if it’s going through a challenging time.

 Cut costs where you can

-Cutting costs can be tough because it can be difficult to know where to take money from but it can ensure that your business has the affordability to pay its liabilities despite a fall in sales or the loss of a client.
+Cutting costs can be tough; it may be difficult to know where to take money from, but it ensures your business can afford to pay its liabilities despite a fall in sales or the loss of a client.
 Look at your budgets, balance sheets and statements to see areas of overspending.
 From here you should be able to determine what you can cut back on, it could be freezing bonuses, marketing, production expenditure.
 One of the big questions you should ask: ‘Are we maximising our businesses process.’
 This in itself can cut costs across all aspects of a business.

-Once your business becomes more stable, you may be able to bring some of these costs back such as networking costs or certain discretionary staff costs.
-Cutting costs can be one of the most difficult parts of a business turnaround procedure but it can be important to help your business to continue trading in the long run.
+Once your business stabilises, you may be able to bring some of these outgoings back, such as networking or certain staff costs.
+Cutting costs can be one of the most difficult parts of a business turnaround procedure, but it can be essential to help it continue trading in the long run.

 Do your managers have enough control of their team?
 Are teams fulfilling their purpose?
 Are there too many staff in one department or not enough?
-When your company goes through a difficult period it is always worth evaluating your staff and making sure the people you have working there are the best people for your company and that they are reaching their full potential in their role.
+When your company goes through a difficult period, it is always worth evaluating your team, making sure the people you have working there are best for your company and that they reach their full potential in their roles.

-If people aren’t performing as well as they could be, it could be worth looking into training, moving them into another area of the company or looking at letting them go.
-You will need to ensure you have a committed team who are all working towards the same goal of helping the company to grow and succeed.
+If people aren’t performing as well as they could be, it could be worth looking into training, moving them into another area of the company or even letting them go.
+You will need to ensure you have a committed team working towards the same goal of helping the company to grow and succeed.

 Stick to what you know but look forward